lucatacconi/crunz-ui/.github/README.md

 > :warning: **For browser security configurations, copy to clipboard buttons are available only if Crunz-ui is released in localhost or in an https domain**

-> :warning: **In countries with daylight saving time, there may be discrepancies in the task execution time on the day of the time change**
+> :warning: **In countries where is present daylight saving time switch, there may be discrepancies in the task execution time and task outcome display on the day of the time switch**

 ## Installation and application setup